libretro/tyrquake/readme.txt

 Building:
 ---------
-The build process was cleaned up a bit in version 0.53, so now all you should need to do it type 'make'.
-This should build all five targets.
-For my Windows builds, I'm using MinGW with Msys.
+All you should need to do to get a regular build for your system is type 'make'.
+This should build all five executable targets.
+Windows builds can be done using MinGW and Msys on a Windows host, or by cross compiling with a suitable MinGW cross compiler.
+As long as your cross compiler is in your path somewhere, "make TARGET_OS=WIN32" should be all you need.

 If you're in a hurry and only want to build one target, you can type 'make prepare' (this sets up the build directories) followed by 'make <target>' -